 - Deterioration of the traditional family structure

-The City of Sanford recognizing the need to take steps to reunite the community, improve police and community relations, address the spike in violent crimes and address the social unrest; has moved forward with a number of initiatives focused on community relations.
+The City of Sanford recognizing the need to take steps to reunite the community, improve police and community relations, address the spike in violent crimes, and address the social unrest.
+The City has moved forward with a number of initiatives focused on community relations.
 Theses initiatives are predicated on the premise that Sanford is a community that values, nurtures and encourage the diversity of its residents.
 The City of Sanford leadership encourages and supports the inclusion of ideas, suggestions and perspectives of all citizens in an effort to strengthen relationships and build bridges to improve communication and foster overall cooperation and collaboration within the community.
 Sanford is a community where conflicts and differences are seen as opportunities for change, reconciliation and reshaping of relationships.
 Sanford is striving to be a community where major social issues such as poverty, hunger, housing, employment and discrimination are all viewed in a city-wide context.
 The City of Sanford remains consistent with its philosophy of valuing civility, diversity and inclusion, and moves forward with a commitment and a resolve to improve community relations and promote peaceful conflict resolution.